 Microwaves are generally made of the same materials across most brands.
 Most microwave oven manufacturers use a treated metal container to house the microwave’s vital components.
 In addition, the solid metals repel and contain the electromagnetic radiation from the magnetron.
 Outside the typical microwave oven, you can find exhaust ports and a keypad to control cooking time and power levels, as well as the cord and plug you use to power the appliance.

-How Long Do Microwaves Last?
+How Long Does A Microwave Oven Last?
 Microwaves last, on average, around seven years with regular use.
 Ensure your microwave boasts a healthy lifespan by performing regular maintenance and cleaning procedures and by plugging it into a surge protector.

 Before you buy, think about where you can fit a microwave in your kitchen.
 There’s no sense in looking at large commercial-grade units if you have nowhere to put them.
 That said, you may have some space above your oven, on your refrigerator, or your kitchen island.
 Finding the perfect microwave often relies on the space you have for it.
 Essentially, there are three standard placements for microwaves.
 If you’re looking to avoid the setup that goes into built-in microwaves, compare them with countertop models, which are compact and fit on your counter.
 If you’re rather avoid taking up counter space, compare countertop models with over-the-range models, which usually go over your oven and work with your vent system.